We’ve cleaned thousands of homes over the years. Here are some useful spray tips to help keep a beautiful exterior!

 Below is an ongoing compiled spray tips list of the most common things we see on customer homes.

 1. Skip splurging on outdoor decor like fancy lights, ceiling fans, or door hardware.
-The Florida sun and rain will turn them into dull relics quicker than you can say “beach day.”
+The Florida sun, rain, and humidity will turn them into dull relics quicker than you can say “beach day.”

 2. Huge time saver spray tip!
 Want to know how to clean all your interior window panes in 15 to 20 minutes?
 Don’t waste hours of time spraying glass cleaner and using up an entire roll of paper towels when cleaning your windows.
 You are just going to leave streaks and smudges everywhere.
 Simply take a window squeegee and bucket of clean water with a micro fiber window scrubber to clean your interior (or exterior windows).
 Place an old bath towel along the window sill (interior side) to catch any water that drips down during the scrubbing or squeegee process.
 After using this method I guarantee you will never go back to spray glass cleaner and paper towels again!